On this page

 - storage conditions

 Canada does not have a negotiated certificate with Malaysia.
-The certificate below is issued on the basis of commercial risk.
+The certificate below is accepted, however, it is recommended to the exporter to verify this information with its importer.

 Certificate